Townie (album)

 Townie is the fourth studio album by American rock band X Ambassadors, released on April 5, 2024.
 It follows their third studio album The Beautiful Liar (2021) and was their first release through Virgin Records and Nyle Music Group.
 The album revolves around band members Sam and Casey Harris' childhood living in Ithaca, New York and growing into adulthood.
-Stylistically, it deviates from the electronic sound of The Beautiful Liar by incorporating acoustic guitar-led melodies and less production.
+Stylistically, it deviates heavily from the electronic sound of The Beautiful Liar with a more stripped back sound incorporating acoustic guitar-led melodies.
 The band embarked on the Townie Tour in promotion of the album.

-A follow up EP Townies was released on October 18, 2024 including four new tracks that were written before and after the creation of the main album.
+A follow up EP Townies was released on October 18, 2024, which features four new tracks written prior to and during the Townie studio sessions.

 Background

-The genesis for the creation of the album stemmed from Todd Peterson, childhood music teacher and mentor of Sam and Casey Harris, dying in 2021.
+The genesis for the creation of the album stemmed from Todd Peterson, childhood music teacher and mentor of Sam and Casey Harris, who died in 2021.
 After returning to Ithaca for the first time in many years, the band began recording and producing the album with most songs being already written.
 It is also the first album self-produced by the band.